cis350/350S20-42/README.md

 For the website, if you then go to a browser and type http://localhost:3000 , the login screen should show up, but note that accounts are only intended to be created on the Android app.

 For the Android app, unzip the app.zip file and open the file produced in AndroidStudio.
 Wait for the gradle to compile everything, and then run the program on a valid configuration.
 Make sure that the index file was run prior to running the app, as this is required in order to have access to the database.

-Note there are commented out portions that can access an Atlas database.
-For now we aren't using this, but it can be accessed if desired.

 If you have questions or problems, feel free to reach out to us.
 -Morgan, Alan, Ali